-When you embark on lifestyle changes you are normally full of good intentions, and inspired to go, go and go.
+When you embark on lifestyle changes you are normally full of good intentions and inspired to go, go and go.
 The first few months results come fast and furious.
-Your body changes visibly – and you feel energised in every way.
-You reap the rewards of healthier eating, more exercise, rest and mindfulness.
+Your body changes visibly – and you feel energized in every way.
+You reap the rewards of healthier eating, more exercise, rest, and mindfulness.

 When the lifestyle change road becomes more about maintenance the side tracking tend to happen.
 You go on vacation, you have to travel for work, and ‘life’ happens.
 It is easy to feel that you cannot stay on your chosen healthy course.